BigBIueWhale/multilateration_visualizer/README.md

 # Multilateration Visualizer
-An Electron TypeScript React app with extra horsepower from Rust server that provides a protobuf gRPC API and handles the serial communication with the tags.
+An Electron TypeScript React app with extra horsepower from Rust server

+The Rust CLI executable provides a protobuf gRPC API and handles the serial communication with the tags.

 # Multilateration Visualizer
 ![Multilateration Visualizer](/doc/multilateration.png)